 Step by Step Ingredients

-Photo 1: Preheat the oven to 350 degrees F. Place all of the ingredients in a bowl and whisk together.
+Photo 1: Preheat the oven to 350 degrees F. Place all of the wet ingredients and dry ingredients in a large bowl and whisk together.

 Photo 2: Spray the muffin pan with cooking oil and divide up the batter for 8 muffins.
 Bake for 25 minutes.